-\These three courses are pre-requisite to each other and placement in MUS 103 requires passing an entrance exam or MUS 102 with a grade of 70% or higher.
+These three courses are pre-requisite to each other and placement in MUS 103 requires passing an entrance exam or MUS 102 with a grade of 70% or higher.
+See applied music page.
+An audition is required before being accepted to a Major Applied Music Area.